-All staff employed at the school, plus voluntary helpers, including parents, are subject to rigorous vetting procedures including Disclosure and Barring Service checks.
+In line with our duty of care, all staff employed at the school, plus voluntary helpers, including parents, are subject to rigorous vetting procedures including Disclosure and Barring checks.
 We have close links with the police and our local community and any concerns relating to safety and security are always reported and promptly acted upon.

-If you would like further information, you are welcome to ask to see a copy of our Safeguarding policy.
+If you would like further information, you are welcome to ask to see a copy of our Child Protection and Safeguarding policy which can be found on our website.
+If you ever have any concerns about the safety or well being of a child, please ask to speak to the designated safeguarding lead (DSL) at the school.